 DBT can be considered a resource-heavy therapy model.
-While many approaches to psychotherapy (like psychodynamic therapy) emphasize the healing capacity of therapeutic relationships and emotional presence in the here-and-now, other models, like CBT can incorporate- or even heavily rely on- worksheets and homework.
+Many approaches to psychotherapy (like psychodynamic therapy) emphasize the healing capacity of therapeutic relationships and emotional presence in the here-and-now.
+Other models, like CBT, can incorporate- or even heavily rely on- worksheets and homework.

 Dialectical Behavioral Therapy, when done in compliance with DBT therapist training, utilizes all of these therapeutic tools:

 - Attention to the emotional experience of the here-and-now, and

 - Learning and Skills building– facilitated through diary cards, worksheets, and/or written homework.

 These three aspects combine to help develop the following elements in DBT participants:

 - 👩🏼🤝👩🏾 improved interpersonal skills (to build the kind of relationships that support long-term well-being),

 - 🥴 mindfulness distress tolerance (i.e., being able to get Very Upset without behaving in ways that harm ourselves or others), and